arilence/dotfiles/README.md

 ### Notes
 - At the moment, these files are OS X specific.
 One day I will make them work on *nix platforms.
 - Please change the user details inside of the file `git/gitconfig` before using.

-### Comments
-- Ruby, Zsh, Oh-My-Zsh need to be install manually before running this install script
-- Need to install tmux plugin manager beforehand
-- On fedora (not sure about other distros) oh-my-zsh setting zsh as default does not work permanently
-- Might need a seperate .bash-profile for before zsh is installed and reading from zshrc